RAM844/Quote-Generator-using-API/Readme.md

-# Random jokes Generator using [JOKE API](https://jokeapi.dev/)
+# Random Quotes Generator using [Quotable](https://github.com/lukePeavey/quotable)

-- This is a jokes Generator, made using HTML, CSS and Javascript.
+- This is a Quotes Generator, made using HTML, CSS and Javascript.

 ## Screenshot